Category: Bushfire Recovery Programs

 The program’s objectives are to

-- Scope and collect data on the extent of bushfire dumping across NSW as a result of the 2019-2020 bushfires.
+- Improve data quality on the extent of bushfire dumping across NSW as a result of the 2019-2020 bushfires.
 This will provide important baseline evidence of the lingering impact of the bushfires.

 - Provide regional employment opportunities in bushfire affected areas.